IST-DASLab/M-FAC/README.md

 # M-FAC

-This repository contains efficient reference implementations of the static and dynamic M-FAC algorithms plus some sample code demonstrating their use in optimization and pruning.
+This repository contains efficient reference implementations of the static and dynamic M-FAC algorithms, introduced in the paper *"M-FAC: Efficient Matrix-Free Approximations of Second-Order Information"* to be published at NeurIPS 2021, plus some sample code demonstrating their use in optimization and pruning.

 More concretely, it contains the following: